Your first home health visit

 6. Teach, plan, and schedule the next visit

-Every home health visit should leave the patient a little more capable than it found them — that's the entire model.
+Every home health visit should leave the patient a little more capable than it found them; that's the entire model.
 Pick one or two things to teach and teach them well: the new medication, the sign of infection to watch for, the safe way to transfer.
-Don't firehose them; one thing that sticks beats ten that don't.
+Don't firehose them.
+One thing that sticks beats ten that don't.

-Then — before you pack up — schedule the next visit.
+Then, before you pack up, schedule the next visit.
 Pinning the next appointment while you're standing there is ten times easier than playing phone tag tomorrow, and it tells the patient this is a plan, not a drop-in.
 Confirm they know what to do (and who to call) before they see you again.

 7. Chart and close the loop